-19 Because NIDS-CRAM is not a household survey, we cannot analyse the within-couple or within-household distribution of childcare.
+18 Because NIDS-CRAM is not a household survey, we cannot analyse the within-couple or within-household distribution of childcare.
 Ideally one would be able to explore what happens to childcare responsibilities within a couple when say both partners are employed.
 Andrew et al (2020) analysed the time use of dual-parent families with children during the April-May lockdown in England and found mothers disproportionately affected.
 Even among mothers and fathers who had paid employment, women were spending more hours on childcare than men, and they experienced a greater reduction in uninterrupted work hours than men.
 In a related study also on the UK, Sevilla and Smith (2020) found that although women within couples were doing the bulk of the additional childcare hours during lockdown, the gender childcare gap for the extra post-lockdown hours was slightly smaller than the gap pre-lockdown, driven largely by fathers who were working from home or had been furloughed or lost their job engaging in more childcare.
 However, neither of these studies analysed childcare responsibilities as the economy started to reopen.

-As shown in Table 6, a slightly larger percentage of women than men living with children said that childcare during the June lockdown affected their ability to work, work the same number of hours as before lockdown, or search for work.20 In contrast, a slightly larger percentage of men said it affected their health or wellbeing.
+19 Restricting to the employed for the first two response options, we find that the percentages negatively affected are significantly higher for women (40-41%, statistically significant at the 5% level) and marginally higher for men (33-34%, not significantly different from affected their health or wellbeing.
 However, because women are more likely to live with children and to report non-zero hours of childcare, this translates into much larger absolute numbers of women than men affected by childcare, across all the categories.
 For example, roughly twice as many women than men (3.4 million women versus 1.7 million men) said that looking after children in June prevented them from going to work or made work very difficult, with similar results for the other two labour-related categories.